 - Gaps in Employment

-A good letter of explanation detailing borrowers’ compensating factors attached with the mortgage application will make the mortgage application much stronger.
-It will give more confidence for the mortgage loan underwriter in issuing a mortgage loan approval.
+A good letter of explanation detailing borrowers’ compensating factors attached to the mortgage application will make the mortgage application much stronger.
+It will give more confidence to the mortgage loan underwriter in issuing a mortgage loan approval.
 Loan Officers will go over with borrowers what to state on letters of explanation.
 Letter of explanations with supporting documents and/or paperwork shows strength and credibility.
 Make the letter of explanation short, concise, legible, easy to understand, and legible.
 Remember a strong letter of explanation goes a long way on manual underwrites.
 Mortgage underwriters have a lot of discretion on manual underwrites.

 Examples Of Compensating Factors on Manual Underwriting of VA Loans